-- You have a physical disability which prevents you from voting in person or you are a constant caregiver of a person with a disability.
+- You have a physical disability that prevents you from voting in person, or you are a constant caregiver of a person with a disability.

 - You are an election official.

-- You are observing a religious holiday which prevents you from voting in person.
+- You are observing a religious holiday that prevents you from voting in person.